Rob--W/crxviewer/README.md

   - Image preview

 As mentioned before, this extension activates on the Chrome Web Store by default.
-It's also possible to view the source code of Chrome and Opera 15+ extensions that are hosted somewhere else.
-Further, there's an option to show a contextmenu entry on links whose target is a Chromium extension.
+It's also possible to view the source code of Chrome, Opera 15+ and Firefox extensions that are hosted elsewhere.
+Further, there is an option to show a contextmenu entry on links whose target is a Chromium extension.
 Both features can be toggled at the options page.

 The "View source for all extensions" only shows a button when it detects the download of an